DataJediAcademy/Datascience-Track/README.md

 #### Data Path: Data Science
 - Using Python, you are expected to scrape the data from propertypro.ng.
 - Develop a regression model that predicts house prices based on the data you scraped
+- Using Plotly Dash, you are expected to create stunning interface which customers can interact with your models on.

+Optional
  - Create a recommender system that recommends areas/houses to rent a house based on customer budget, size of house and desired commute time to work
-- Using Plotly Dash, you are expected to create stunning interface which customers can interact with your models on.

 ### Deliverables
 - ML model that predicts house prices